johnwargo/11ty-cat-pages/readme.md

 </p>
 ```

+> **Note:** The template file front matter must be in YAML format; the module does not understand any other format.

 When you generate category data for your site, the module, for each category, converts the template into a category page that looks like this:

 ```liquid